JRLockhart/A-Day-at-the-Races/README.md

 # A-Day-at-the-Races
 This program was a lab that was presented in Headfirst c#.
-It presented a blue print for a program and I had to design the rest.
-The program will allow three guys to place bets on which dog will win the race.
-After the race, the total amount of cash each guy has must be updated to their new total.
+The lab provides the blueprint on what the program should do and the step to accomplish the take.
+The program " A Day at the Races" is my solution to the lab.